Truth

 Healthcare operates under regulatory frameworks that demand auditability.
 Prior authorization decisions must be justifiable.
 Clinical recommendations must be defensible.
 Insurance determinations must be traceable.

 Systems that cannot produce audit trails are not just unhelpful—they are liabilities.
-Serelora is built so that every output can be inspected, every recommendation can be questioned, and every conclusion can be traced.
+Serelora is built so that every drafted note, billing code, and prior authorization can be inspected, every recommendation can be questioned, and every conclusion can be traced back through the graph to its evidence.

 How we build truth into the product